 40 On 28 April 2006, the Finance Committee approved a commitment of \$6,500,000 to provide loans to live pig transporters who cease operation in the delivery of local live pigs permanently and upgrade/convert their vehicles for other business operations.
-The loans are repayable in twenty-four monthly instalments and interest is payable on the outstanding loan balance at the "no-gain-no-loss" rate.
-Payments of \$2,600,000 are expected in 2006-07.
-The estimated payments and repayments in 2007-08 are \$1,950,000 and \$1,750,000 respectively.
+The loans are repayable in 24 monthly instalments and interest is payable on the outstanding loan balance at the "no-gain-no-loss" rate.
+No loan application had been received upon closure of application on 31 May 2007.